 A more nuanced, thoughtful, and contextualised approach takes more time, requires more gathering of evidence and effort but is ultimately more likely to lead to success.

-This is what we look to do provide investment managers.
+This is what we look to provide as investment managers.

 No doubt increased retail participation over the last year has given birth to some strange happenings of late.